 This report is to be A4 size and printed double sided in keeping with the Authority's policy in this regard.
 Colour photographs or colour photocopies of photographs are to be used in all final reports; Black & White photocopies are not acceptable.
+The report will comply with the RTA Style Guide.

-Three (3) bound copies of the A4 double-sided report will be forwarded to the RTA Contact Person along with the unbound original of the material to allow further copies to be made by The RTA if required (total number of Reports presented to be four (4)).
+Six (6) bound copies of the A4 double-sided report will be forwarded to the RTA Contact Person along with the unbound original of the material to allow further copies to be made by The RTA if required.
 In addition, an electronic copy of the Final Report, including all tables, spreadsheets and images is to be provided.
 The main body of the report is to be in Microsoft Word format, with all spreadsheets in Microsoft Excel.